 Facebook makes it easy to set up your business account.
 Start here, and they’ll guide you through steps.
 Unlike your personal Facebook page, your business page has some very specific goals:

 - To clearly identify what your business does as quickly as possible.
 If your company name is abstract or esoteric in nature, consider adding a short descriptor to your Facebook business page name.
 For example, an essential oils manufacturer named “Heaven Scent” might use the “Heaven Scent Essential Oils” as a Facebook page name.
-The About section of your page should expand on this information, explaining not only what you do, but what sets you apart from competitors.
+The About section of your page should expand on this information.

 - To represent your company in a positive light, especially behind the “Green Curtain” of your advertising.

 - To give page visitors a clear call to action.
-Facebook gives a button to do this with, and your call to action button can take people to your website, online store, contact information or an overview video.
+Facebook gives pages a button to do this with.
+Your call to action button can take people to your website, online store, contact information, or an overview video.

 Optimizing Your Business Account

 Optimizing a Facebook business account isn’t much different than optimizing a website or Youtube video.
-Search engines show results based on the keywords users type into the search bar, so when you consider a name for your account/page, try to include keywords that will put your page in search engine results when people look for your product or service.
+Search engines show results based on the keywords users type into the search bar.
+When you consider a name for your page, include keywords that will put your page in those results when people look for your product or service.

-Create a vanity URL for your page rather than the gobblety-gook letters and numbers that Facebook automatically assigns to helps web searchers find you.
-And it looks more deliberate in the URL bar of people’s browsers.
+Create a vanity URL for your page rather than using the random letters and numbers that Facebook automatically assigns.
+This helps web searchers to find you, and it looks more deliberate in the URL bar of someone’s browser.

 Choose your profile picture and cover photo well.
-Your cover photo is the first thing people will see when they visit your page, so it should clearly and positively represent your brand.
-Your profile picture will appear in search results when consumers search for your product, so it, too, should look sharp and give a sense of what you have to offer.
+Your cover photo is the first thing people will see when they visit your page.
+It should clearly and positively represent your brand.
+Your profile picture will appear in search results when consumers search for your product, so it should also give a sense of what you have to offer.

 Use the About section to share useful information such as your web domain, phone number, address, other social media handles, and hours of operation.

-Link to your Facebook page whenever possible, on your website, in your Youtube video descriptions and on blogs.
-Every backlink pointing toward your Facebook page boosts its SEO power, making it more findable in search engines.
+Link to your Facebook page whenever possible: on your website, in your Youtube video descriptions, and on blogs.
+Every backlink pointing toward your Facebook page boosts its SEO power, ranking it higher in search engine results.

-You can use Facebook apps to do even more with your page, like adding tabs, running contests and promotions integrating with email campaigns.
+You can use Facebook apps to do even more with your page, such as adding tabs or running contests and promotions integrated with email campaigns.
 Hootesuite has an excellent article on Facebook apps for business.
 Check it out!

 Using Facebook Page Insights

-Page Insights is Facebook’s version of user analytics, and it’s rich with information about the demographics of people engaging with your page and posts.
-It will show you how many people you’re reaching, the demographics of those people (gender, geographic location, age and what devices they’re using) and which posts are receiving the most comments and reactions so you can adjust the content of future posts to better appeal to your target audience.
+Page Insights is Facebook’s version of user analytics.
+It’s rich with information about the demographics of people engaging with your page and posts.
+It will show you how many people you’re reaching, the demographics of those people, and which posts are receiving the most comments and reactions.
+This allows you to adjust the content of future posts to better appeal to your target audience.

 Contact US Logo for help with this.